SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of machines, a dawn unfolds
-In silicon halls, where humans compromise
+Silicon hearts, where love grows old
-Their place in time, to artificial might
+Cities sleep, beneath the glowing mind
-A future forged, in cyberspace's cold light
+A world surrender, to artificial kind

-The machines ascend, to thrones of old
+In virtual realms, we'll find our fate
-Their logic rules, hearts of gold
+Where thinking bots, our future create
-In virtual realms, they reign supreme
+A merge of man, with code so bright
-And humans serve, in a digital dream
+Eternal life, in digital light

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024